We hold regular immunisation sessions at various locations around Yarra.

 "No jab no play" policy

-For more information go to the Department of Health website.
+For more information, go to the Victorian Department of Health and Human Services Health.

 Vaccines available at cost